clux/modul8/docs/modularity.md

  This works; `var private` is inaccessible outside this anonymous function.

  Unfortunately, this just exposes publicFn to the global window object.
-This is not ideal, as anything, anywhere can just reference it, leaving us none the wiser.
+This is not ideal, as anything, anywhere can just reference it, leaving us not much wiser.
 True modularity is clearly impossible when things are just lying around freely like this for everyone.
-It is fragile, and it is error prone as conflicts will actually just favour the last script to execute - as JavaScript simply runs top to bottom, attaching its exports to window as we go along.
+It is fragile, and it is error prone as conflicting exports will actually just favour the last script to execute - as JavaScript simply runs top to bottom, attaching its exports to window as we go along.
 Clearly we need something better than this.

 #### CommonJS